zohaib2407/Anomaly-Detection-in-Time-Series-Data/README.md

 Gaussian Mixture Model can be considered a “generalized” version of k-means algorithm where clustering is done using probability measures.
 The Gaussian Mixture Model used applies an iterative EM (Expectation Maximization) algorithm to fit a mixture of Gaussian models where the following steps are repeated until convergence occurs:

+•	E-Step- “Soft clustering” is performed.
+This means that there are no restrictions on the number of clusters a datapoint may belong to (unlike k-means which performs hard clustering and assigns a datapoint to only one cluster) and considers the possibility that clusters may overlap (mixed membership).
+This step returns the probability of each point belonging in a certain cluster (in our case, anomaly or not)<br>

+•	M-Step-  updates the membership and parameters of the clusters